A SEXTON BLAKE TIMELINE

 Huxton Rymer and "X" arrange for Sexton Blake to board at St. Anne's Public School, Ashleigh, near Winchester.
 There, the youth meets and forms a close friendship with Richard Losely, and together they investigate and defeat the Leroux gang.
-Francois Leroux drowns while attempting to escape prosecution, which is fortunate for Rymer, as it eliminates the one person who could have identified him as the mastermind behind the crimes that have robbed Blake of his family.
+Francois Leroux burns to death, which is fortunate for Rymer, as it eliminates the one person who could have identified him as the mastermind behind the crimes that have robbed Blake of his family.
 Sexton Blake reads a letter from his dead father.
 It reveals his lineage and the nature of Berkeley's research.
 Shortly afterward, before Blake can ask him any questions, Rymer drops out of sight and is not seen again until 1913.

 2 October 1875

 George Marsden Plummer is born in Melbourne, Australia.
 Two distant relatives stand between him and the Earldom of Sevenoaks with its rent-roll of sixty thousand a year.
 Very early in his life, he forms a burning resentment toward the accident of birth that has consigned him to "commoner" status.

 Sexton Blake leaves St. Anne's School and attends Oxford University to study medicine and law.
 His tutors, impressed by his mental faculties, fast-track him through his courses.

 Scarcely out of his teens and still at university, Sexton Blake takes on his first case to test his mettle as a detective.
 During the summer recess, he lands a temporary job as a clerk in a lawyer's office before then undertaking a short stint at Farrow's Detective Agency.